 homestead exemption, and a sworn statement that he or she received the

 homestead exemption on the previous parcel.
 Form DR-501, “Original Application

 for Ad Valorem Tax Exemption” should also be completed to apply for the

 homestead exemption on the new homestead.

 Additional $50,000 Homestead Exemption for Persons 65 and Over.

 The taxpayer must qualify for and have or file for Homestead Exemption.

 The taxpayer must be 65 years of age or older on January 1 of the year for which the exemption is claimed.

-The total annual household income of the taxpayer does not exceed $28,482. (this income threshold is adjusted annually by the percentage change in the average cost-of-living index).
+The total annual household income of the taxpayer does not exceed the anual yearly income threshold which is adjusted annually by the percentage change in the average cost-of-living index.

 The taxpayer must submit a sworn statement of household income to the property appraiser no later than March 1 each year.